Q. How does Ambleside approach student work?

 Q. Why is habit formation such a focus of Ambleside faculty members?

-a.
-Good academic and moral habits, are what Charlotte Mason referred to as the “rails of life”.
+Good academic and moral habits are what Charlotte Mason referred to as the “rails of life”.
 At Ambleside we understand that without the habit of attention, for instance, a person will not be able to learn fully, nor is he or she likely to love learning.
-Attending to the subject before him or her allows the student to engage the ideas present in such a way that will ignite curiosity, which is essential to the development of lifelong learning.
+Attending to the subject before him or her allows the student to engage the ideas present in such a way that will ignite curiosity, which is essential to a development of lifelong learning.
+Whether for good or ill, our lives are shaped by our habits.
+Over time, they become our character and serve to shape who we are, how we think, act, work, and relate.
+It is the goal of the Ambleside teacher to support children in the development of habits that will serve them well for their entire lives.

 Q. How do Ambleside students do on standardized tests?